Frequently Asked Questions

 What equipment do you bring with you to births?

-• Monitoring equipment for you and your baby, including a doppler, blood pressure cuff and stethoscope, thermometer, and infant stethoscope.
+Fetal heart rate doppler, blood pressure cuff and stethoscope, thermometer, and infant stethoscope.

-• Supplies for the newborn exam and any newborn procedures that you choose, including a scale, measuring tape, erythromycin ointment, and vitamin K.
+Supplies for the newborn exam and any newborn procedures that you choose, including a scale, measuring tape, erythromycin ointment, vitamin K, and pulse oximeter.

-• Antihemorrhagic drugs to stop excessive postpartum bleeding.
+Antihemorrhagic drugs (Pitocin, Misoprostal, Methergine, and TXA) to treat excessive postpartum bleeding.

-• Resuscitation equipment for baby and birth parent: a bag and mask resuscitator and oxygen.
+Resuscitation equipment for baby and birth parent: a bag and mask resuscitator and oxygen.

-• Suturing equipment to do repairs if any tearing occurred, and lidocaine to numb for suturing.
+Suturing equipment to do repairs if any tearing occurred, and lidocaine to numb for suturing.

 What about the mess?